dset0x/dset0x.github.io/src/pages/advice.md

 * Use a soft toothbrush.
 Pretend your teeth are ancient bones that you must carefully clean.
 Floss!

-* Just eat a bit of everything and less of the bad stuff.
+* Eat a bit of everything and less of the bad stuff.